The Golden Jewel: Unveiling the Sweet Secrets of the Nectarine Summer arrives not just with warmth and long days, but with a particular ki...

 sugary snacks.

-diabetes can include nectarines as part of a balanced diet.
-They have a
+people with diabetes can include nectarines as part of a balanced diet.
+They

-relatively low glycemic index (GI) compared to many other fruits, meaning they
+have a relatively low glycemic index (GI) compared to many other fruits,

-cause a slower rise in blood sugar.
-However, portion control is still
+meaning they cause a slower rise in blood sugar.
+However, portion control is

-important.
-It's best to consume them whole (not juiced) and pair them with a
+still important.
+It's best to consume them whole (not juiced) and pair them

-source of protein or healthy fat (like nuts or cheese) to further moderate
+with a source of protein or healthy fat (like nuts or cheese) to further

-blood sugar impact.
-Always consult your doctor or registered dietitian for
+moderate blood sugar impact.
+Always consult your doctor or registered dietitian

 The main difference is the flesh color and the